Logo

 Tokugawa Ieyasu's successor was his son and heir, Tokugawa Hidetada.

-From 1605, Tokugawa Ieyasu, acting as the retired shogun, remained the effective ruler of Japan until his death.
+From 1605 onwards, Tokugawa Ieyasu, who had retired from the official position of shogun and became a retired shogun, remained the effective ruler of Japan until his death.

 Tokugawa Ieyasu retired to Sunpu Castle in Sunpu, but he supervised the building of Edo Castle, a massive construction project which lasted for the rest of Tokugawa Ieyasu's life.

-The result was the largest castle in all of Japan, the costs for building the castle being borne by all the other daimyo, while Tokugawa Ieyasu reaped all the benefits.
+The cost of building the castle was borne by all the other daimyo, while Tokugawa Ieyasu reaped the benefits.

-Tokugawa Ieyasu chose to distance Japan from European influence starting in 1609, although the shogunate did still grant preferential trading rights to the Dutch East India Company and permitted them to maintain a "factory" for trading purposes.
+Tokugawa Ieyasu chose to distance Japan from European influence starting in 1609, although the shogunate still granted preferential trading rights to the Dutch East India Company and permitted them to maintain a "factory" for trading purposes.

 From 1605 until his death, Tokugawa Ieyasu frequently consulted English shipwright and pilot, William Adams.

-However, in 1614, Tokugawa Ieyasu was sufficiently concerned about Spanish territorial ambitions that he signed a Christian Expulsion Edict.
+In 1614, Tokugawa Ieyasu was sufficiently concerned about Spanish territorial ambitions and signed the Christian Expulsion Edict.

 The last remaining threat to Tokugawa Ieyasu's rule was Toyotomi Hideyori, the son and rightful heir to Hideyoshi.